stavroskasidis/BlazorContextMenu/README.md

 }
 ```
 #### Explicit customization
-All components expose a `CssClass` parameter that you can use to add css classes.
+All components expose `CssClass` parameters that you can use to add css classes.
 These take precedence over any template configuration.

 ```xml
 <ContextMenu Id="myMenu" CssClass="my-menu">